facebookarchive/caffe2/_docs/workspace.md

 #### RunPlan

-Needs to be documented.
+Construct a plan of multiple execution steps to run multiple different networks.
+Use `RunPlan` to execute this plan.

 Inputs:
-  plan_or_step
+* plan_or_step

 Outputs:
-  protobuf
+* protobuf

 ```python
 workspace.RunPlan(plan_or_step)